 For a small donation, the church in Bolton-on-Swale offers an assortment of refreshments.
 While you’re there, make sure to use the available toilets and sign the visitor book.

 This can be a particularly long day, so it’s highly recommended to bring a packed lunch.
 In addition, there aren’t many places where you can sit down and have a proper meal, so it’s easy for the morale to dip low.
 However, the farmers living between Richmond and Ingleby Cross are exceptionally kind, and a lot of trekkers make use of their honesty boxes.

 If you’ve never heard of honesty boxes before, these are simple coolers or boxes located along the trail, in which you’ll find various foods.
 However, if you do decide to take something from one of these boxes, it is expected of you to leave a small donation in return.
 Pretty cool, wouldn’t you say?

 Once you leave Ingleby Cross, you’re bound to bump into Diane’s Flapjack Stand.
 Here, you’ll be able to buy delightful flapjacks that will keep your energy high – make sure to take as many of these as you can carry.
 A lot of Coast to Coast hikers agree that these are the best flapjacks they’ve ever eaten.

-Those looking for more substantial foods should definitely pay a visit to Lordstones Café.
-This place offers some of the best dishes on this route, and it does so in a genuinely marvellous surrounding.
+Those looking for more substantial food should definitely pay a visit to Lordstones Café.
+This place offers some of the best dishes on this route, and it does so in genuinely marvellous surroundings.
 The Lordstones Café offers both deli-style dining and regular restaurant dining, with the latter option being available only in the evening.
 At the café, you’ll be able to get everything from ale pies and steaks to scones and soups.